Lawrenceville School: 20th century

+In the 1940s, the school was considered by members of the American upper classes to be "very sophisticated and very cosmopolitan."

 In 1932, Lawrenceville sent 62 students to Princeton, nearly ten percent of the freshman class and more than the next two schools (Phillips Exeter and Mercersburg) put together.
 In the 1950s, the College Entrance Examination Board tested an early version of today's Advanced Placement program at Lawrenceville, Exeter, and Andover, with input from Princeton as well as Harvard and Yale.

 In 1936, Lawrenceville adopted the Harkness system of seminar-based classes.
 Time magazine reported that Edward Harkness offered the school "a blank check" to adopt his preferred system, which Exeter had previously adopted in 1930.

 When Ivy League schools refocused their admissions practices on academic excellence in the 1950s and 1960s, the admissions director at Yale University was R. Inslee Clark Jr., a former Lawrenceville faculty member.

 Lawrenceville admitted its first African-American students, Lyals Battle '67 and Darell A. Fitzgerald '68, in 1964, one year after the longtime president of the board of trustees, an opponent of integration, stepped down.
 Upon their admission, the new board president remarked that Lawrenceville was the last major American boarding school to admit students of color.
 In 2024, the school renamed the atrium of the school gym (previously named for the earlier board president) to honor its first two black students.
 That year, 55% of the student body were classified as non-white.
-In the 2021-22 school year, the school reported that of its 818 students, 371 (45.4%) were white, 159 (19.4%) were Asian, 79 (9.7%) were Black, 50 (6.1%) were Hispanic, and 159 (19.4%) were multiracial.
-The survey did not permit the school to classify its students in multiple categories.

 Lawrenceville began admitting girls in 1987.
 In 1999, the student body elected its first female student body president, Alexandra Petrone; in 2003, Elizabeth Duffy was appointed the School's first female headmaster; and in 2005, Sasha-Mae Eccleston '02 became Lawrenceville's first alumna to win a Rhodes Scholarship.